Peter Siegel

 Biographical Sketch

 Dr. Peter Siegel received his Ph.D. degree from McMaster University and pursued his post-doctoral training at the Memorial Sloan-Kettering Cancer Center.
-He is currently an Associate Professor in the Department of Medicine at McGill University and a full member of the Goodman Cancer Research Centre, where he serves as Associate Director.
-Since beginning his independent academic career at McGill, Dr. Siegel has held career awards from the CCS (Harold Johns Award), FRQS (Junior II research scholar) and is currently a McGill University William Dawson Scholar.
+He is currently a Professor in the Department of Medicine at McGill University and a full member of the Goodman Cancer Institute.
+Since beginning his independent academic career at McGill, Dr. Siegel has held career awards from the CCS (Harold Johns Award), FRQS (Junior II research scholar) and McGill University as a William Dawson Scholar.
 Dr. Siegel’s research focuses on the fundamental mechanisms that control organ-selective cancer metastasis and employs pre-clinical animal models and clinical material to identify molecular mediators and cellular process that promote cancer metastasis to distinct sites such as the bone, lung, liver and brain, with a particular emphasis on breast cancer.
-His research has been funded by the Canadian Institutes of Health Research, the Canadian Breast Cancer Research Alliance, the Canadian Cancer Society Research Institute, the Terry Fox Foundation, the US Army Department of Defense and the Cancer Research Society.
+His research has been funded by the Canadian Institutes of Health Research, the Canadian Cancer Society, the Terry Fox Foundation, the US Army Department of Defense and the Cancer Research Society.

 Keywords